TheAlgorithms/JavaScript/CONTRIBUTING.md

 npm install
 ```

-You can (and should!) run all tests locally before committing your changes:
+You can (or rather should!) run all tests locally before committing your changes:

 ```shell
 npm test
 ```

-If you want save some time and just run a specific test:
+If you want you can save some time and just run a specific test:

 ```shell
 # This will run any test file where the filename contains "koch" (no need to specify folder path)